 Funded through a Patient Centered Outcomes Research Institute® (PCORI®) Eugene Washington PCORI Engagement Award (10438-PMC), PMC convened patients, patient advocates, caregivers, health care professionals and academic researchers over a two-year project to develop a patient-centered research agenda identifying evidence gaps that must be filled to ensure personalized medicine treatment strategies better align with priority patient outcomes.

-In the first year of the project, PMC will organize a series of four web forums to develop a set of patient-centered principles that will inform the research agenda.
-During the second year, the Coalition will then invite approximately 45 patients, researchers and health care providers to an in-person roundtable in Washington, D.C., at which participants will translate the principles into research objectives.
-Finally, PMC will publish the complete research agenda in the form of a white paper.
+In the first year of the project, PMC organized a series of four web forums to develop a set of patient-centered principles that will inform the research agenda.
+During the second year, the Coalition then invited 55 patients, researchers and health care providers to three virtual roundtable sessions, during which participants translated the principles into research questions.